- Machu Picchu

-You couldn’t ask for a greater way to explore the majestic splendor that the Andes and rain forest has to offer than by taking the Huchuy Qosqo to Machu Picchu hiking.
-As its name implies, this hike offers incredibly panoramic views of Urubamba’s mountain range, the isolated Huchuy Qosqo complex, and of the awe-inspiring Sacred valley floor below.
+You couldn’t ask for a better way to explore the majestic splendor that the Andes Mountains and rain forest have to offer than by taking the Huchuy Qosqo trek to Machu Picchu.
+As its name implies, this hike offers incredible panoramic views of Urubamba’s mountain range, the isolated Huchuy Qosqo complex, and the awe-inspiring Sacred Valley floor below it.

-Huchuy Qosqo is located 400 meters – 1312 feet above the Urubamba River in the Sacred Valley.
-This fortress supposedly has to be classified as one of the “royal estates” of the Inca Pachacutec.
-These places were build for enjoyment and maybe for discussing state affairs.
+Huchuy Qosqo is located 400 meters – 1,312 feet above the Urubamba River in the Sacred Valley.
+This fortress has to be classified as one of the “royal estates” of the Inca Pachacutec.
+These places were built for enjoyment and maybe for discussing state affairs.

 This hiking adventure culminates with a full guided tour around the extraordinary complex of Machu Picchu.

-Huchuy Qosqo to Machu Picchu hiking begins at 8 am.
-Shortly after meeting with your guide and driver, we load your gear onto a van/bus and board for a 40 km (25 miles) and 45 minutes drive up to Tauca near Piuray Lake.
+Huchuy Qosqo trek to Machu Picchu starts at 8 AM.
+After a short meeting with your guide and driver, we will load your gear onto the van or bus and go for a 45-minute drive up to Tauca near Piuray Lake.
 There, we will meet with the horseman and meet the mules and horses.

-The trail begins at the end of the road of Tauca village and the first challenging section as we ascend up to the Urubamba mountain range.
-During the hike, we’ll enjoy amazing vistas of the mountains and Andean villages as we pass archaeological remains and colorfully dressed children and women looking after llamas and alpaca herds.
-Far a top the highest mountain pass of Pumamarka (4419 m – 14,500 ft), views of grassy mountains, hills and lagoons culminates the hardest section of the hiking trip.
+The trail will begin at the end of the Tauca Village, and we will start up the first challenging section: the Urubamba Mountain Range.
+Throughout the hike, be sure to take in the amazing vistas of the mountains and Andean villages as we pass archaeological remains and colorfully dressed children and women looking after llamas and alpaca herds.
+Far atop the highest mountain pass of Pumamarka (4,419 m – 14,500 ft), views of grassy mountains, hills and lagoons culminate the hardest section of the hiking trip.

-Soon we leave the pass and follow a trail down from the upper high sierra.
-This is one of the steepest descents of our Machu Picchu hiking, so be ready for the hike.
-The descent leads us through a forest of Queuña trees and into the gorge of the vertical walls of the Leon Punku ravine.
-The trail becomes a little steeper as you descend down below the ravine, onto a gurgling stream that will take us to some perfectly preserved Inca bridge and stairs.
-After hiking for one more hour, the trail rapidly opens up, offering views of the Vilcanota mountain range at (3,600 m – 11,811 ft.), to finally, after a short hike down, arriving to the camp site, a grassy clearing surrounded by mountains with vistas of Huchuy Qosqo complex.
-After setting up the camp, we can relax and enjoy, while our cook will make a delicious dinner.
+After hiking for one more hour, the trail rapidly opens up, offering views of the Vilcanota mountain range at (3,600 m – 11,811 ft).
+After a short hike down, you will arrive to the camp site, a grassy clearing surrounded by mountains with vistas of Huchuy Qosqo complex.
+After setting up the camp, we can relax and enjoy the views, while our cook will make a delicious dinner.

-The perfect time to visit Huchuy Qosqo is early in the morning at your own pace or with your guide.
-Huchuy Qosqo is located 400 meters above the Sacred Valley.
-Historians say that the great Inca king Pachacutec built this fortress possibly as a holiday or royal retreat.
-A royal estate was commonly constituted by agricultural terraces and palaces meant as home for the Inca ruler and the nobles.
-Take a moment to enjoy the astonishing surroundings of Huchuy Qosqo: mountains, the Sacred Valley with the Vilcanota River running through.
+The best time to visit Huchuy Qosqo is as early as possible at your own pace or with a guide.
+Huchuy Qosqo is located about 400 meters above the Sacred Valley.
+Historians say that the great Inca King Pachacutec built this fortress, possibly as a holiday or royal retreat.
+A royal estate was most commonly marked by agricultural terraces and palaces meant as home for the Inca ruler and the nobles.
+Be sure to take a moment to enjoy the astonishing surroundings of Huchuy Qosqo: the mountains and the Sacred Valley with the Vilcanota River running through.
 As soon as we have fully enjoyed this place, we will have breakfast before we pack everything and continue on with our Machu Picchu hiking.

-The hike from Huchuy Qosqo begins with a descent towards La May, a small village located in the middle of the Sacred Valley where our private transport will be waiting with a delicious lunch ready for us.
+The trek from Huchuy Qosqo begins with a descent towards La May, a small village located in the middle of the Sacred Valley where our private transportation will be waiting with a delicious lunch already prepared.

-After loading the gear on the van, and after having said goodbye to our horseman and mules, we get on board for a 40 minutes drive to Ollantaytambo to catch our train to Aguas Calientes, the town below Machu Picchu, where we’ll spend the night.
-After a nice warm shower at the hotel in Aguas Calientes, you will meet with your guide for a lovely dinner at a local restaurant.
+After loading the gear on the van, and after having said goodbye to our horseman and mules, we get on board for a 40-minute drive to Ollantaytambo to catch our train to Aguas Calientes, the town below Machu Picchu, where we’ll spend the night.
+After a nice warm shower at the hotel in Aguas Calientes, you will meet with your guide for an authentic dinner at a local restaurant.

 Our final Machu Picchu hiking tour offer a spectacular end to our days together.
 Beginning at Aguas Calientes bus station, we start our day with an early 25 minutes shuttle ascending across the jungle before arriving to the end of the road.
 At 2430 meters – 7942 feet, Machu Picchu is one of the 7 new wonders of the world, the forgotten city of the Incas.